Gabr3al/Paper-OneClick-Installer/README.md

 # Paper-OneClick-Installer
 A OneClick Installer for PaperMC

+#!
+If someone wants to add other versions feel free to do so.
+Just Contribute to the Project.
+I will add them to the main branch !

 By using this script, you automatically agree to the Minecraft EULA.

 ## How to Use: